 One of the more obvious reasons for soccer ball sizing standards is the safety of younger players.
-Kids are smaller so the balls should be smaller.
-If a 4-year-old is hit by size 5 ball it will hurt a lot more than if it was a size 3 ball.
+Kids are smaller so the balls should be smaller, so if a 4-year-old is hit by size 5 ball it will hurt a lot more than if it was a size 3 ball.

 The size is also important for learning how to control the ball.
 Little kids have small feet so if the ball is too big they will have trouble manipulating it.
-Plus a size 5 soccer ball will be heavier than a size 4 or size 3.
-This could actually cause injuries to muscles and tendons if a child tries kicking a ball that is too large for their age.
+A size 5 soccer ball will be heavier than a size 4 or size 3, which could actually cause injuries to muscles and tendons if a child tries kicking a ball that is too large for their age.

 The Five Soccer Ball Sizes in Detail

 |Size 1||18 – 20 inches||195 – 205 grams||3 and under|